 Because basic science and clinical investigations are expensive endeavors, philanthropic support is essential if this program is to move forward.
-Berdon Lawrence, a business and community leader in Houston, has taken the personal initiative to launch a fund-raising effort by donating $2 million of his own funds, as well as committing to help Baylor College of Medicine and MD Anderson Cancer Center raise a total of $10 million over the next three years, to ensure the successful start-up of The Rolanette and Berdon Lawrence Bone Disease Program of Texas.
+Berdon Lawrence, a business and community leader in Houston, took the personal initiative to launch a fund-raising effort by donating $2 million of his own funds.
+He also helped Baylor College of Medicine and MD Anderson Cancer Center raise a total of $10 million over the next three years, to ensure the successful start-up of The Rolanette and Berdon Lawrence Bone Disease Program of Texas.

 You can help by contributing to this fund-raising effort.
 Innovative research findings supported by philanthropic gifts enhance our ability to secure funding from the National Institutes of Health, the American Cancer Society and other national peer-review agencies.

 Donate Online -- You may name the type of research or program you wish to support when you make a donation on MD Anderson's secure credit card donation form.
 Or visit Baylor College of Medicine's online contributions page.

 The Impact of Your Support

 Philanthropic support for The Rolanette and Berdon Lawrence Bone Disease Program of Texas will enable us to:

 - Establish a sequencing laboratory at Baylor College of Medicine to search for mutations in genes affecting bone formation.

 - Expand the histologic laboratory for analysis of bone from animal models at Baylor and establish a similar core for human samples at MD Anderson.